Urinary tract infection (UTI) in cats

 • Long-term administration of steroid medications can suppress the immune system, increasing a cat’s chances of contracting urinary tract infections.

-• Free-roaming outdoor cats are more likely to develop persistent UTI, largely because they tend to have veterinary check-ups less frequently than indoor cats, and owners are less likely to observe any symptoms.
+• Free-roaming outdoor cats are more likely to develop a persistent UTI, largely because they tend to have veterinary check-ups less frequently than indoor cats, and owners are less likely to observe any symptoms.

 How is urinary tract infection (UTI) in cats diagnosed?